gjbex/Defensive_programming_and_debugging/docs/Testing/UnitTesting/cunit_c.md

 }
 ~~~~

-It is of course unfortunate that global variables have to be used as fixtures.
+It is of course unfortunate that global variables have to be used as fixtures, although at least their scope is limited to the file since they were declared static.
 The initialisation and cleanup function can now be assigned to a test suite by passing them as arguments to `CU_`.

 ~~~~c
     ...